NM-TAFE/dip-web-application-development-classes/session-08/in-class-code/my-react-app/readme.md

 ### Summary

-By manually setting up Webpack, Babel, and React, you gain more control over the configuration and build process.
-However, using Create React App is typically recommended for beginners because it handles much of the setup and configuration automatically.
+Using Create React App is typically recommended for beginners because it handles much of the setup and configuration automatically.